Minimizing the time to a decision

 Having defined $h$, we now show that it is continuous and has the required partial derivatives.
-Continuity is inherited from $h^+$ and $h^-$ on the whole of $\SS$ apart from at the exceptional points $(0,0,0)$ and $(1,1,1)$ in $D$.
-For these two points, a few lines of justification is needed.
-We shall demonstrate continuity at the origin, continuity at the upper right hand corner $(1,1,1)$ follows by the same argument.
-Let $x^n$ be a sequence of points in $S$ that converge to $(0,0,0)$; we must show $h(x^n) \to h(0,0,0) = 1$.
-Without loss of generality assume that the components of $x^n$ are ordered $x^n_1 \leq x^n_2 \leq x^n_3$ and that $x^n$ is not in $D$ (if $x^n \in D$, then $h(x^n) = 1$ and it may be discarded from the sequence).
-By examining the expressions for $\lambda^\pm$, we see that it is sufficient to check that
+Continuity is inherited from $h^+$ and $h^-$ on the whole of $\SS$ apart from at the exceptional corner points $(0,0,0)$ and $(1,1,1)$ in $D$.
+For these two points, a~few lines of justification are needed.
+We shall demonstrate continuity at the origin, continuity at the upper right-hand corner $(1,1,1)$ follows by the same argument.
+Let $x^n$ be a sequence of points in $\SS$ that converge to $(0,0,0)$; we must show $h(x^n) \to h(0,0,0) = 1$.
+Without loss of generality, assume that the components of $x^n$ are ordered $x^n_1 \leq x^n_2 \leq x^n_3$ and that $x^n$ is not in $D$ [if $x^n \in D$, then $h(x^n) = 1$ and it may be discarded from the sequence].
+From the expression \eqref{e:hinlambda} for $h$, we see that it is sufficient to check that

+since $h^-(x^n_2) \to1$.
 For (i), the only doubt is that the term involving the first integral in the expression for $\lambda^-$ does not vanish in the limit.
-The fact that it does can be proved by the Dominated Convergence Theorem.
+The fact that it does can be proved by the Dominated Convergence theorem.
 The term is

 The ratio $\frac{h^+(x^n_1)h^+(x^n_3)}{h^+(u)^2}$ is bounded above by one when $u > x^n_3 \geq x^n_1$ since $h^+$ is increasing.
 Further, the derivative of $h^-$ is integrable and so the integrand is dominated by an integrable function, and converges to zero.